adobe-apiplatform/user-sync.py/docs/en/success-guide/setup_config_files.md

 - [Setup Azure Domain Services](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/active-directory-ds-getting-started)<br/>
 - [Configure LDAPS on Azure AD](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/active-directory-ds-admin-guide-configure-secure-ldap)

 Once that is done, you will be able to connect to the Azure AD using normal LDAP credentials with the UST.
 Please note, there is **no** requirement for using TLS or an SSL cert on the UST side - you should be able to connect by binding to port 636 with your Azure AD service account.
-In other words, the following key in connector-ldap.yml can be set to False (the default)
+In other words, the following key in connector-ldap.yml can be set to False (the default):

 - require_tls_cert: False